 - 29 Nov 2016, SWITCH co-organised 2nd IT4RIs workshop in the context of IEEE RTSS.
 The topic is about nearly real-time processing and time critical cloud applications.

-- Cloud Expo Europe in March London, one of our projects, SWITCH, is participating together with other projects, you can visit them at their booth
+- Cloud Expo Europe in March London: one of our projects, SWITCH, is participating in this event together with other projects, you can visit them at their booth

 - 3RD INTERNATIONAL WORKSHOP ON QUALITY-AWARE DEVOPS (QUDOS 2017)

 - 1st International Workshop on Requirements Prioritization and Enactment, colocated with REFSQ’17

 - If you are a partner in a European project focusing on software engineering aspects, please participate in our survey https://goo.gl/forms/7QVWkofCO3Vijaro2.
 We will share the results with all survey participants.